duncanscott/units_of_measurement/README.md

 ## Files

-The `jsonl/` directory contains three JSONL files (one JSON object per line).
+The `jsonl/` directory contains JSONL files (one JSON object per line).
 The `json/` directory contains the same datasets as JSON arrays.
+The `jsonl/focused/` and `json/focused/` directories hold curated subsets derived from the canonical dataset.

 ### `units_of_measurement.jsonl`